Ocala, Florida: Culture

 Horses have a prominent role in Ocala's cultural makeup.
 The first Thoroughbred horse farm in Florida was developed in Marion County in 1943 by Carl G. Rose.
 Other farms were developed, making Ocala the center of a horse-breeding area.
 Local horses have won individual races of the Triple Crown series; in 1978, Affirmed, bred and trained in Marion County, won all three races, boosting interest in the industry there.

 Ocala is one of only five cities (four in the US and one in France) permitted under Chamber of Commerce guidelines to use the title, "Horse Capital of the World", based on annual revenue produced by the horse industry.
 About 44,000 jobs are sustained by breeding, training, and related support of the equine industry, which generates over $2.2 billion in annual revenue.
-Postime Farms and Ocala serve as host to one of the largest horse shows in the country: H.I.T.S or "Horses in the Sun", a dressage/jumper event lasting about two months.
+Postime Farms and Ocala serve as host to one of the largest horse shows in the country: H.I.T.S or "Horses in the Sun", a hunter/jumper event lasting about 12 weeks beginning in January of each year.
 It generates some $6 to 7 million for the local economy each year.
-The show features classes for over 100 different breeds, including Tennessee Walker, Paso Fino, Morgan, Saddlebred, and American Quarter Horse, as well as some draft breeds.
+The show features classes for competitive hunters, jumpers, and equitation horses.
+The World Equestrian Center (WEC) operated by the Roberts family is the largest equestrian venue in the world.
+WEC plays host to a multitude of breeds and disciplines, attracting competitors from across the globe.
 Other equine events in the area include mounted shooting by the Florida Outlaws, as well as endurance rides, barrel races, extreme cowboy events, jumper shows, trick shows, parades, draft pulls, and rodeo events.
 In 2022, Ocala was the site of the inaugural point-to-point Florida Steeplechase at the Florida Horse Park.